naninovel/docs/docs/guide/ide-extension.md

 Expression syntax:

 - Evaluated parts should be wrapped in curly braces (`{}`)
-- To reference currently inspected script name, use `$Script`
+- To reference currently inspected script path, use `$Script`
 - To reference parameter value, use `:` followed by the parameter ID (field name as specified in C#, not alias)
 - Use `[0]` or `[1]` after parameter reference to specify named value (0 for name and 1 for index)
 - Use null coalescing (`??`) after parameter reference for fallback in case the value is not specified